rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-22-1a35bc6b191b469b-listing-of-new-commercial-paper-of-pilani-investment-and-industries-corporation-.md

 - PIICL
 tags:
 - commercial-paper
-- debt-listing
+- debt-securities
-- private-placement
+- icici-bank
 - pilani-investment
-- icici-bank
+- private-placement
 title: Listing of new Commercial Paper of Pilani Investment and Industries Corporation Limited
 ---